How can we help? 👋

 How sources are combined

 Scaler creates a reference set by combining factors from multiple datasets.
-The current default set is labeled using this naming convention:
+The current default set is labeled in the platform dropdown as:

-• Energy Star Portfolio Manager (ESPM) provides factors for fuel oil 1, 2 and 3; kerosene; district hot water; district chilled water globally
+• Energy Star Portfolio Manager (ESPM) — fuel oil 1, 2 and 3; kerosene; district hot water; district chilled water for non-US regions

 Each reference set is documented with specific dataset versions and publication dates in the Location-based emission factor reference log.